opencaesar/owl-tools/owl-tools/owl-load/README.md

 [ ![Download](https://api.bintray.com/packages/opencaesar/owl-tools/owl-load/images/download.svg) ](https://bintray.com/opencaesar/owl-tools/owl-load/_latestVersion)

-A tool to load OWL files to a SPARQL end point.
+A tool to clear and load a Fuseki dataset with the transitive closure of all imported ontologies from a set of Catalog-resolved IRIs.

 ## Run as CLI